SiyuanYan1/Derm1M/README.md

-# Derm1M: A Million-scale Vision-Language Dataset Aligned with Clinical Ontology Knowledge for Dermatology
+# Derm1M: A Million-Scale Vision-Language Dataset Aligned with Clinical Ontology Knowledge for Dermatology

-One million image-text pairs for dermatology
+The dataset and code will be publicly available upon acceptance.